 Email: Survey Officer

-Established by Sir William Keith Murray in 1857 with a new 9-inch Cooke refractor and 3-inch transit at a total cost of £1,160.
-However Murray had no time, and the climate was unsuitable for systematics work (David Gavine, thesis p.
-260).
-Nevertheless, in 1861 it was purchased by a subscription fund, and given to Glasgow University’s Horselethill Observatory.
+Ochtertyre Observatory [OO] (1853-61), Ochtertyre House, Ochtertyre, established by Sir William Keith Murray, bart (1801-61) on his estate.
+Two circular buildings topped with conical domes (canvas-on-wood) housing a new 9-inch Cooke and 6-inch Merz refractors. the domes were linked by a transit room containing a 3-inch transit – total cost of £1,160.
+However, Murray had little time, and the climate was unsuitable for systematics work and in 1861 it the Cooke telescope was purchased by a subscription fund, and given to Glasgow University’s Horselethill Observatory (Gavine 1981, 258-64).